Thanks for visiting my personal website!

 Scott Rich, Homeira Moradi Chameh, Vladislav Sekulic, Frances K. Skinner and Taufik A. Valiante.
-"Modeling reveals human-rodent differences in h-current kinetics in cortical layer 5 neurons." bioRxiv, 2020 (manuscript in revision at Cerebral Cortex).
+"Modeling reveals human-rodent differences in h-current kinetics in cortical layer 5 neurons."
+Cerebral Cortex, 2020.
+DOI: 10.1093/cercor/bhaa261

 Scott Rich, Homeira Moradi Chameh, Marjan Rafiee, Katie Ferguson, Frances K. Skinner and Taufik A. Valiante.
 "Inhibitory network bistability explains increased interneuronal activity prior to seizure onset."
 Frontiers in Neural Circuits, 13, 2020.

-Homeira Moradi Chameh, Lihua Wang, Scott Rich, Liang Zhang, Peter L Carlen, Shreejoy Tripathy and Taufik A. Valiante.
-"Sag currents are a major contributor to human pyramidal cell intrinsic differences across cortical layers and between individuals." bioRxiv, 2019 (manuscript in revision at Nature Communications).
+Homeira Moradi Chameh, Scott Rich, Lihua Wang, Fu-Der Chen, Liang Zhang, Peter L. Carlen, Shreejoy J. Tripathy and Taufik A. Valiante.
+"Sag currents are a major contributor to human pyramidal cell intrinsic differences across cortical layers." bioRxiv, 2020 (manuscript in revision at Nature Communications).

 Scott Rich, Michal Zochowski and Victoria Booth.
 "Effects of Neuromodulation on Excitatory-Inhibitory Neural Network Dynamics Depend on Network Connectivity Structure.''
 Journal of Nonlinear Science, 2018.
 DOI: 10.1007/s00332-017-9438-6